kaiorosa1/100-days-of-code/log-r4.md

 # 100 Days Of Code - Log (Round 4)

+### Day 53: January 14, 2020

+**Today's Progress**: Today I continued the ZTM course on Udemy.
+Finished the Production and Deployment section. and I came back to the Redux section.

+**Thoughts**: I finished the course!!!
+I'm so proud of me.
+Loved the course and I've learned so much.

+**Link(s) to work**: [Commit Link](https://github.com/kaiorosa1/face-recognition-project/commit/2eed4db360c9fa3ff8a8d864349ed3d2301c5bcb)

+---

 ### Day 52: January 13, 2020

 **Today's Progress**: Today I continued the ZTM course on Udemy.
 Learned about Evironmental variables, security of the SmartBrain app.